robertorcosta/azure-docs.pt-br/articles/active-directory/reports-monitoring/concept-sign-ins.md

 - **Atividade**
     - **Entradas** – Informações sobre o uso de aplicativos gerenciados e atividades de entrada do usuário.
-    - Os **logs de auditoria** - logs de [auditoria](concept-audit-logs.md) fornecem informações de atividade do sistema sobre gerenciamento de usuários e de grupos, aplicativos gerenciados e atividades de diretório.
+    - **Audit logs** - [Audit logs](concept-audit-logs.md) provide system activity information about users and group management, managed applications, and directory activities.
 - **Segurança**
-    - **Entradas arriscadas** -uma [entrada arriscada](concept-risky-sign-ins.md) é um indicador para uma tentativa de entrada por alguém que não seja o proprietário legítimo de uma conta de usuário.
+    - **Risky sign-ins** - A [risky sign-in](concept-risky-sign-ins.md) is an indicator for a sign-in attempt by someone who isn't the legitimate owner of a user account.
     - **Usuários sinalizados para risco** - Um [usuário arriscado](concept-user-at-risk.md) é um indicador de uma conta de usuário que pode ter sido comprometida.

-Este artigo fornece uma visão geral do relatório de entradas.
+This article gives you an overview of the sign-ins report.

-## <a name="prerequisites"></a>pré-requisitos
+## <a name="prerequisites"></a>Pré-requisitos

 ### <a name="who-can-access-the-data"></a>Quem pode acessar os dados?

-* Usuários nas funções administrador de segurança, leitor de segurança e leitor de relatório
+* Users in the Security Administrator, Security Reader, Global Reader, and Report Reader roles
 * Administradores globais
 * Qualquer usuário (não administradores) pode acessar suas próprias entradas

 ### <a name="what-azure-ad-license-do-you-need-to-access-sign-in-activity"></a>Qual licença do Azure AD você precisa para acessar a atividade de entrada?

 * O locatário deve ter uma licença do Azure AD Premium associada a ele para ver todo o relatório de atividade de entrada.
-Consulte [Introdução ao Azure Active Directory Premium](../fundamentals/active-directory-get-started-premium.md) para fazer upgrade da edição do Azure Active Directory.
-Levará alguns dias para que os dados sejam exibidos nos relatórios após a atualização para uma licença Premium sem atividades de dados antes da atualização.
+See [Getting started with Azure Active Directory Premium](../fundamentals/active-directory-get-started-premium.md) to upgrade your Azure Active Directory edition.
+It will take a couple of days for the data to show up in the reports after you upgrade to a premium license with no data activities before the upgrade.

 ## <a name="sign-ins-report"></a>Relatório de entradas